mini-kep/guidelines/testing.md

 Testing guidelines
 ==================

-These guidelines cover unit tests being developped at various parts of ```mini-kep``` project.
+These guidelines cover unit tests in ```mini-kep``` project.

-Here we do not describe functional (eg selenium) or load tests, which may have slightly different logic.
+Here we do not describe functional (eg selenium) or load tests, which may have different logic.

 Introduction
 ------------